ionic-team/ionic-docs/src/pages/enterprise/auth-connect.md

 ▸ **onLoginSuccess**(response: *`any`*): `void`

-Event handler which can be overriden to handle successful login events
+Event handler which can be overridden to handle successful login events

 **Parameters:**